Trump welcomes Abe with warm White House embrace

 - 'Asia in turmoil' -

-Trump has cast himself as a change agent willing to rip up existing agreements and relationships to put "America first".
+Trump has cast himself as a change agent willing to rip up existing agreements and relationships to put "America first."

-While his defense secretary has traveled to Japan to send reassuring messages about the durability of the relationship, Trump has showed little inclination to play nice.
+While his defense secretary had traveled to Japan to send reassuring messages about the durability of the relationship, until now Trump has showed little inclination to play nice.

 Inside the White House, foreign policy is sometimes treated as little more than a tool to frame Trump's image at home.